LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 1. Create a Security Group

 We begin by creating a security group with a unique name based on our student number, `24188516-sg`.
-A security group acts as a virtual firewall for our EC2 instances, controlling inbound and outbound traffic.
+A security group acts as an access control mechanism for our EC2 instances, controlling inbound and outbound traffic.

 The following command creates the security group: